Darning And Sewing| What & How Do They Differ From Each Other?

 Why Is Darning Called Darning

 It’s thought to come from the action of using a darn needle (a long, thick needle) to mend clothes, kind of like a ‘repair mission’ for fabric!
+It works as a saver to repair moth holes for me, trust me!

 The term “darn” itself probably comes from the sound of the needle weaving through the fabric, almost like a soft “darn” sound as it goes in and out, stitching up those holes.
 But the techniques differ from the types of darning.